baadjis/csondb/Readme.md

 * OR:

- The Or operation is followed by array of conditions:
+ The Or operation is followed by an array of conditions:

 ```javavascript